 College Choice and Prudent Consumers

-This infographic is by the Lawlor Group and shows some of the effects of cost on the college decision.?
+This infographic is by the Lawlor Group and displays some of the effects of cost on the college decision.
 One graph shows the Share of Students by 4-Year College’s Tuition Cost.
 Over 26% of students attend colleges with tuition costs between $6,000 and $8,999.
 The other interesting graph tracks Family Income, Students Loan Debt and College Costs from 2000 to 2010.
 Let’s just say that one trend does not look like the others.

 College Pressure Are You in or Out?

 This infographic focuses more on the effects of the recent recession.
 It graphs the role of cost in deciding on a college pre-recession, during the recession, and post-recession.
 The percentage of students who said cost would be the overriding factor dropped from 71% during the recession to 58% post-recession.
 The infographic also has some interesting graphs on the pursuit of out-of-state students by the University of California system.

 The focus of this infographic is the increase in college costs and how much students actually pay compared to the list price.
 One set of graphs displays the Published Tuition and Fees versus Actual Costs since 1995.
 For private schools, students paid less in 2010 than they did in 2000.
 The graph What Most Students are Paying shows what percentage of students are paying in specific tuition categories.
 Over 25% of students at public four-year colleges are paying between $9,000 and $11,999.

 Why Go to College?

 This is the basic average income by education level graph.
 The interesting part is that it also shows the average unemployment rate as well.
 The layout reinforces the upward trend of education.
 Less than a high school diploma made less than $30,000 with a 14.1% unemployment rate while a professional degree averaged $121,212 and only a 2.4% unemployment rate.